PundiAI/fx-core/docs/proto/cosmos-sdk-proto-docs.md

 ### CancelSoftwareUpgradeProposal
 CancelSoftwareUpgradeProposal is a gov Content type for cancelling a software upgrade.
+Deprecated: This legacy proposal is deprecated in favor of Msg-based gov proposals, see MsgCancelUpgrade.

 | Field | Type | Label | Description |